convox/docs/docs/reference/app-parameters/Private.md

 ## Additional Information

 This parameter is **independent of the Rack-level `Private` parameter**.
-Each App can override its networking posture individually -- for example, a single App can be set to `Private=Yes` even if the Rack has `Private=No`, and vice versa.
+Each App can override its networking posture individually.
+For example, a single App can be set to `Private=Yes` even if the Rack has `Private=No`, and vice versa.

 > This parameter controls task-level networking (subnet placement and public IP assignment).
 It does not affect load balancer scheme.
 To make a service's load balancer internal, use the [`internal`](/application/services) attribute in `convox.yml`.